insysbio/IRT/index.md

 * values of parameters of the rate equations identified via fitting of the specific "in vitro" models against _in vitro_ data or calculated using _in vivo_ data measured for **healthy human**;
 * extended annotation of rate equations and parameters.

-The database is distributed under two revisions: (1) demo version is available [online](online) for free under [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/legalcode)lisence.
+The database is distributed under two revisions: (1) demo version is available [online](online) for free under [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/legalcode) lisence.
 (2) the full version is can be obtained under commercial license after request to **irt@insysbio.ru**

 **immune cell passport**
 ![immune cell passport](images/cell passport.png)